 Many of those who still work from home have set up a mini-office in the kitchen, so they regularly and happily snack during the day.
 Of course, it is difficult to refuse the temptation when a vase with cookies is at one arm distance.
 However, this habit can become dangerous: uncontrolled snacking often leads to overeating – nausea, heaviness, and even stomach pain.
-In this article, the paper writer will tell you what to do to avoid such consequences.

 Some employees believe they work more efficiently from home and appreciate the benefits of freedom and autonomy.
 But many remote routines have resulted in overlapping work tasks with household chores, which has become a new source of stress.
 The body needs time and energy to adapt to the new environment.
 While other pleasure sources – sports, shopping, meeting with family and friends – are not available, we start to eat.